-The goal of inventory control is to accurately know current inventory levels and minimize understock and overstock situations.
+The goal of inventory system is to accurately know current inventory levels and minimize understock and overstock situations.
 Whether you are tracking inventory used to perform a service or sold to customers, a barcode inventory solution provides staff accountability and minimizes inventory stockouts and shrinkage.
 By efficiently tracking quantities across stocking locations you’ll have insight and be able to make smarter inventory decisions.
 An inventory system provides the necessary knowledge both for the warehouse worker to perform daily tasks and management to have product and financial insight.

 You'll spend less time on inventory stock control, and reduce understock and overstock.

 Eliminate data entry errors by using mobile barcode scanners to scan stock item barcodes.

 Everyone performs inventory management differently!
 Yes the core idea is the same but the details are what makes one system different from another.
 Systems need to be configurable to some extent, meaning they are suitable for a broad range of inventory and business environments.
 You can create your own inventory solution that is right for you by personalizing certain aspects.

 If a warehouse employee is only responsible for receiving inventory and relocating it, admins can set role based permissions and interface settings to simplify workflow for this user and prevent unauthorized access.